Stuycs-K/project03-final-10-rojas-cessan/README.md

 - To leave chat:
   - {.d} OR Ctrl-C
   - Host must use Ctrl-C to disconnect if not connected to any client.
-- To view chat log:
+- To view chat log (only on host computer):
   - {cat chat_log.txt}
   - Use a graphical file manager (like Finder on Mac)

 Known Bugs/Specifications:
 - When using different computers, Marge and Lisa are not reliable as the host, and often fail to connect.
 As clients, they significantly lag, which can cause missing information.
 (Homer is generally good.)
-- If you spam messages or send in rapid succession, the chat log will include unwanted junk data.
+- The chat log will include unwanted junk data somewhat randomly, usually because of spam messaging or messenges sent in rapid succession.
+- When someone disconnects, the name of the person who left displayed may be incorrect.
 - May encounter issues when usernames or messages are exceeding large (around 1024 characters and more).
+- Sending texts at the same time can create with information sent and chat log.